linode/apl-docs/docs/for-devs/get-started/lab-4.md

 ---
 slug: lab-4
-title: Create a CI (build) pipeline
+title: Create a CI pipeline
-sidebar_label: lab 4
+sidebar_label: Create CI pipeline
 ---

 Kubernetes is a container orchestrator, so we need to create container images that we can deploy.
 Next to providing a Git service.
 Otomi also has a complete CI solution called Drone integrated.
 You can use Drone to create and run CI pipelines to build images and push them to your private image registry (Harbor).